Fandermill/TechTolk/docs/pages/introduction.md

 ## Try TechTolk

 Want to try TechTolk, but don't want to change all your translation calls in your views?
-There is a additional library that you can use as a drop in for .NET's localization implementation.
+There is an additional library that you can use as a drop in for .NET's localization implementation.
 See [TODO_LINK](#try-techtolk) for more information.